Mirantis/k0rdent-enterprise-docs-publish/docs/admin/kof/kof-install.md

       namespace: kcm-system
     ```

+    If you're using `registry.mirantis.com/k0rdent-enterprise` directly,
+    put it instead of `registry.local` above.

 3. If you want to use a [default storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#default-storageclass),
     but `kubectl get sc` shows no `(default)`, create it.
     Otherwise you can use a non-default storage class in the `mothership-values.yaml` file: